rahanyas/Chatty/backend/README.md

 # creating func for Login in controller =  done

-# created class for auth_checking and created setter methods in that class for details like is valid email, pass, mobile and exported the class and created instance in auth.controller
+# created class for auth_checking and created static methods in that class for details like is valid email, pass, mobile and exported the class and created instance in auth.controller

+solved cookie error . how ? = we need to set the same things to logut cleari ng cookie as we setted to cookie creation